Brian Mulroney: Labour lawyer (1964–1976)

-After graduating from Laval in 1964, Mulroney joined the Montreal law firm now known as Norton Rose Fulbright, which at the time was the largest law firm in the Commonwealth of Nations.
-Mulroney twice failed his bar exams, but the firm kept him due to his charming personality.
-After passing his bar exams, Mulroney was admitted to the Quebec bar in 1965 and became a labour lawyer, which was then a new and exciting field of law in Quebec.
-Mulroney's superb political skills of conciliation and negotiation, with opponents often polarized and at odds, proved ideal for this field.
-He was noted for ending several strikes along the Montreal waterfront where he met fellow lawyer W. David Angus of Stikeman Elliott, who would later become a valuable fundraiser for his campaigns.
+After graduating from Laval in 1964, Mulroney moved to Montreal to join the law firm Howard, Cate, Ogilvy et al. The firm at the time was the largest law firm in the Commonwealth of Nations.
+Despite twice failing his bar exams, the firm kept him due to his charming personality.
+Mulroney finally passed the exam and was admitted to the Quebec bar in 1965, after which he began practising as a labour lawyer.
+He worked on Laurent Picard's Commission of Inquiry on the St. Lawrence Ports.
+He was noted for ending several strikes along the Montreal waterfront, where he met fellow lawyer W. David Angus of Stikeman Elliott, who would later become a valuable fundraiser for his campaigns.
 In addition, he met fellow then Stikeman Elliott lawyer Stanley Hartt, who later played a vital role assisting him during his political career as Mulroney's Chief of Staff.

 In 1966, Dalton Camp, who by then was president of the Progressive Conservative Party, ran for re-election in what many believed to be a referendum on Diefenbaker's leadership.
 Diefenbaker had reached his 70th birthday in 1965.
 Mulroney joined with most of his generation in supporting Camp and opposing Diefenbaker, but due to his past friendship with Diefenbaker, he attempted to stay out of the spotlight.
 With Camp's narrow victory, Diefenbaker called for a 1967 leadership convention in Toronto.
 Mulroney joined with Joe Clark and others in supporting former Justice minister E. Davie Fulton.
 Once Fulton dropped off the ballot, Mulroney helped in swinging most of his organization over to Robert Stanfield, who won.
 Mulroney, then 28, would soon become a chief adviser to the new leader in Quebec.